 Web accessibility isn’t just for organizations trying to reach the masses.
 It’s essential for anyone with a website, including nonprofit organizations, to consider those with disabilities in your web design.
+Check your websites accessibility score with an accessibility audit.

+Not ready for an audit, but want to take a step towards accessibility?
 To make your website truly accessible, you have to understand the people in the community you want to serve.
 You also need to understand their unique needs and think critically about how to use technology to meet those needs.

 Web design is more than a checklist.
 It needs to meet people where they are to create authenticity and inclusivity.
 This includes disability inclusion and accessibility.
 CauseLabs’ “human-centered design” approach considers and addresses these concerns.